Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 typedef ... psa_crypto_driver_key_derivation_inputs_t; // implementation-specific type
 ```

-A driver receiving an argument that points to a `psa_crypto_driver_key_derivation_inputs_t` can retrieve its content using the following functions.
+A driver receiving an argument that points to a `psa_crypto_driver_key_derivation_inputs_t` can retrieve its contents using the following functions.

 ```
 psa_status_t psa_crypto_driver_key_derivation_get_input_size(